-The Notre Dame Monogram Club is comprised of nearly 7,000 individuals who have earned the University's varsity athletic insignia for their athletic or team-support endeavors or who have been honorary-monogram recipients.
+The Notre Dame Monogram Club is comprised of some 6,500 individuals who have earned the University's varsity athletic insignia for their athletic or team-support endeavors or who have been honorary-monogram recipients.
 The club supports the primary goal of the University: the spiritual, intellectual and physical development of its students and alumni.
 By providing its members the opportunity to foster and maintain relationships across different sports, generations and geographical locations, the Monogram Club aspires to contribute - through the common bond of sport - to the social and professional enrichment of its members while providing a means for ongoing association with the University.
 As an integral part of the Notre Dame family, the Monogram Club endeavors to uphold and enrich the great tradition of Notre Dame athletics.

-One of the organization's primary functions continues to be providing need-based aid to children of Monogram Club members to attend Notre Dame, through the Brennan-Boland-Riehle ("BBR") Scholarship Fund.
+One of the organization's primary functions continues to be providing aid to children of Monogram Club members to attend Notre Dame, through the Brennan-Boland-Riehle ("BBR") Scholarship Fund.
 The fund is named in honor of Joe Boland, Rev. Thomas Brennan, C.S.C., and Rev. James Riehle, C.S.C.
 Monogram Club members donate to the fund, and the University handles the principal funds, with interest providing scholarship money.
-The fund has grown to approximately \$5.8 million, making it one of Notre Dame's largest endowments.
+The fund has grown to approximately \$5.0 million, making it one of Notre Dame's largest endowments.

-Since the fund's inception in 1980, there have been 209 BBR Scholarship recipients - including 63 sons and daughters of Monogram Club members who attended Notre Dame in 2006-07 - whose combined scholarship allocations are more than \$2 million (\$215,000 in '06-'07 alone).
+Since the fund's inception in 1980, there have been 146 BBR Scholarship recipients - including 46 sons and daughters of Monogram Club members who attended Notre Dame in 2005-06 - whose combined scholarship allocations are more than \$2 million.

-In 1976, at a meeting called by 1949 Heisman Trophy winner Leon Hart, the Monogram Club developed its bylaws, recommending that its purpose was to foster all the principles of the University in its academic, athletic, religious and social endeavors along with promoting camaraderie between former athletes and alumni
+In 1976, at a meeting called by 1949 Heisman Trophy winner Leon Hart, the Monogram Club developed its bylaws, recommending that its purpose was to foster all the principles of the University in its academic, athletic, religious and social endeavors along with promoting camaraderie between former athletes and alumni.